dgaydukov/cert-aws/files/sa.md

 * reduce db failover time for 66%
 * enforce IAM access to db

-When you reboot you can option to restart rds in new AZ.
+When you reboot you can option to restart rds in new AZ

+DB Subnet group - a list of VPC subnets (you should have at least 2 subnets in 2 different AZ) where rds would create your db.
+DB Parameter Group - a list of db config values that can be applied to 1 or many rds instances

+Get current database `SELECT DATABASE() FROM DUAL;`

 ###### SQS